MagicPF/BindingSiteDTI-Differential-scale-binding-site-modelling-for-Drug-Target-interaction-prediction/README.md

 This command facilitates the automatic installation of all required packages and libraries, ensuring the software operates seamlessly.

 ## Usage Guide
-BindingSiteDTI is versatile, supporting various datasets for experimentation.
-Here are the step-by-step instructions for each dataset:
+BindingSiteDTI is highly versatile, capable of supporting a variety of datasets for experimentation.
+The tool automatically initiates data preprocessing if processed data packages are not detected.
+We offer convenient one-command scripts for each experiment, as follows:

 ### Experimentation on the Human Cold Dataset
 Run the following script in the terminal to conduct experiments on the human_cold dataset: